 During my master studies I was introduced to the work of IEP and the importance of quantitative research for peace.
 My own master project used statistics to describe the relationship between social innovation and the United Nations’ sustainable development goals.
 A short article describing the main findings was published in IEP’s editorial Vision of Humanity.
 Not surprisingly, I was thrilled with the possibility to engage with IEP on a deeper level through the Ambassadors Program and become part of a global network of peacemakers.

 Jelena Starcevic undertook the IEP Ambassadors Programme in 2020.

+This article is part of a series showcasing the work of graduates of the IEP Ambassador Programme, an online course providing the knowledge and tools to foster peace.
 Are you interested in becoming an ambassador for peace in 2021?
 Sign up to express your interest in the program here.